Caroline Ribeiro

-Caroline Magalhães Ribeiro (born 20 September 1980) is a Brazilian model, actress and a television personality.
-She is best known for appearing on the Victoria's Secret fashion show and also working for brands such as Gucci and Yves Saint Laurent.
+Caroline Magalhães Ribeiro (born 20 September 1980) is a Brazilian model, actress, and a television personality.
+She is best known for appearing on the Victoria's Secret fashion show and also walking for brands such as Gucci and Yves Saint Laurent.
 She was the favorite model of Tom Ford.
 Ribeiro worked with photographers such as Mario Testino and Steven Meisel.
 She's also known for her roles such as Anjo de Mim, Lower City, Belissima and Alice.

 Early life

 Caroline Magalhães Ribeiro was born on 20 September 1980 in Belém, Para, Brazil.
 She is of Amerindian, Portuguese and African descent.
 Ribeiro stated that when she was young she was bullied at school, and used to wear long sleeves.

 Career

 Ribeiro began her modelling career aged 14.
 The following year she participated in a modelling competition in São Paulo which was when she decided to continue her career.
 She was approached by a stranger who invited her to represent Belém and Manaus in the Elite Model Lux competition in São Paulo.
 Ribeiro went on to win the world podium in Korea.

 She then moved to New York to pursue her career where she was discovered by Tom Ford who at the time was the creative director of Gucci.
 At 21 years old Ribeiro became the face of Revlon and was earning $100,000 per hour.
 At the time she was the highest paid Brazilian model after Gisele Bündchen.

 In 1999 she appeared on the cover of Vogue Italia photographed by Steven Meisel.
 The following year she appeared once again, together with models including Karen Elson, Ana Claudia Michels, Audrey Marnay and Maggie Rizer.
 In May she appeared on the cover of Vogue Paris.
 She appeared on 14 Vogue covers: